doctor3w/Dance-Dance-Evolution/docs/index.md

 }
 ```

-The application also displays the arrow sequences and user input, and this was done by adapting simple CoreAnimation game library developed by Matt Gallagher.
+The application also displays the arrow sequences and user input, and this was done by adapting the simple CoreAnimation game library developed by Matt Gallagher.
 This library offers simple game objects with the GameObject class, centralized game data with GameData class, and CoreAnimation layers for the game objects (GameObjectLayer class) all synchronized with NSTimers and Key-Value Observation.
 The game data starts a timer upon a new game which calls update functions for each game object currently in the data.
 Each time they object updates its properties, they value change notifies the game objects attached CoreAnimation layer object to update on the screen.
 The library was adapted for our arrow objects and the game data now sets a new game up with outline arrows and a score of zero.
 We also modified how objects were removed from the screen by using CATransactions rather than abruptly removing it, which was causing an odd lag as the arrows moved upwards.

 To combine the game view and the reading of the serial input, we had a view controller.
 Our app used another common Cocoa modeling called MVC, or Model-View-Controller.
 This idea keeps the model, or data, from interacting directly with the view.
 The controller handles the interaction between the two.
 Thus our controller would be the one reading from the serial port, and each time a byte had been sent from the PIC, it would parse those bits for the new arrow sequence as well as the currently pressed arrows.
 The controller would then instruct the game data to add new arrow objects to the screen and highlight the user arrows as necessary.
 One hiccup we came across was the serial port library on the Mac would trigger the delegate method with a 0 byte every other trigger.
 We could not figure out why this happend, so we had to develop a workaround.
-The solution was to send from the PIC all the data with the bits inverted, because it was rare that all 4 arrows would be pressed and that we'd be adding all four arrows in one sequence which would be the byte `0b11111111`.
-Hence flipping all the bits allowed us to ignore all 0 bytes, but everything essentially became active low.
-To handle the adding of the arrow objects and highlighting we defined the following functions inside the GameData class.
+The solution was to send from the PIC all the data with the bits inverted, because it was rare that all 4 arrows would be pressed and that we would be adding all four arrows in one sequence (which would normally be the byte `0b11111111`).
+Hence flipping all the bits allowed us to ignore all 0 bytes, and everything became active low.
+To handle the adding of the arrow objects and highlighting we defined the following functions inside the GameData class:

 ```objective-c
 // Highlights the specified outline arrows with the bottom four